eric-zamora-tech/asteroidz/README.md

 ## How To Use

+### 1. Play Online
+Simply visit the [hosted]() URL to start playing the game directly in your web browser.

+### 2. Run Locally
-To clone and run this game locally, you'll need [Git](https://git-scm.com) installed on your computer.
-From your command line:
+To clone and run this game locally, you'll need [Git](https://git-scm.com) installed.
+From your command line, run:

 ```bash
 # Clone this repository